Hong Kong at the 1956 Summer Olympics: Swimming

 Swimming and Diving Stadium, the venue of the swimming events.
 Now known commercially as the AIA Vitality Centre.

 On 29 November, both Cheung Kin Man and Wan Shiu Ming participated in the men's 100 m freestyle.
 Cheung was assigned to heat two.
 He finished in 59.8 seconds, ranked 4th in the heat and 22nd overall, tied with Hans Köhler from Germany.
 Wan was assigned to heat five.
 He finished in 1:00.7, ranked 7th and the last in the heat and 32nd overall, tied with André Laurent from Belgium.
 Only the fastest 16 advanced to the semi-finals, and hence both Cheung and Wan were eliminated.
 The gold medal was won by Jon Henricks, silver by John Devitt and bronze by Gary Chapman, all from Australia.
 On 1 December, Wan participated in the men's 400 m freestyle.
 He was assigned to heat one.
 He finished in 5:02.6, ranked 7th and the last in the heat and 32nd overall.
 Only the fastest 8 advanced to the final, so Wan was eliminated.
-The gold medal was won by Murray Rose from Australia, silver by Tsuyoshi Yamanaka from Japan and bronze by George Breen from USA.
+The gold medal was won by Murray Rose from Australia, silver by Tsuyoshi Yamanaka from Japan and bronze by George Breen from the US.
 On 4 December, Cheung participated in men's 100 m backstroke.
 He was assigned to heat six.
 He finished in 1:14.0, ranked 6th and the last in the heat and 25nd overall.
 Only the fastest 16 advanced to the semi-final, so Cheung was eliminated.
-The gold medal was won by David Theile from Australia, silver by John Monckton and bronze by Frank McKinney from USA.
+The gold medal was won by David Theile from Australia, silver by John Monckton and bronze by Frank McKinney from the US.